2015

 Wreckers Day of Dance

-After the Wreckers Day of Dance, it was evident that our Morris side was not progressing despite our efforts and I decided to close it down.
-There was difficulty in recruiting dancers for Morris in West Cornwall at that time.
-I was also unable to maintain a high standard as I was only able to recruit less than adequate performers.
-I then had more time to concentrate on our Teazer and ‘Oss performances and danced with the other Morris side further up Cornwall.
+After observing our Morris team at Wreckers Day of Dance, it was evident that our side was not progressing well despite our efforts.
+I decided that it was time to close it down due to difficulty in recruiting local dancers.
+It was impossible to maintain the high standard of performance that I was used to within my first Morris side back in the 1990s.
+I then had more time to concentrate on our Cornish Teazer and ‘Oss performances as well as dancing with the other Morris based in mid-Cornwall.

 All Hallows Dark Gathering 2015

-At the Dark Gathering 2015 I performed with the local Morris side while Cassandra teazed Penkevyll.
+At the Dark Gathering 2015 I performed with the local Morris side as Cassandra was still main Teazer for Penkevyll.

 2016

-2016 was a busier year, as well as performing with Boekka we attended events with the local Morris side.
-It seemed to work well as our ‘Oss rider also performed in both.
+2016 was a busier year performing with Boekka and attending events with the Morris side.

 Chepstow Wassail 2016